 I am just not great at cutting straight with a rotary cutter and that has a knock-on effect to how well my blocks come together.

 Using the Go!
 Cutter means I get accurate cuts as well as built in registration points for shapes like clamshells and triangles.

-Arguably if you are a confident cutter with a sharp rotary blade you might be able to cut strips and other big shapes faster and through more layers than the cutter but for complicated shapes like hexagons, circles, applique shapes, etc this is definitely faster and I value it for that.
+Arguably if you are a confident cutter with a sharp rotary blade you might be able to cut strips and other big shapes faster and through more layers than the cutter, but for complicated shapes with lots of angles like hexagons, circles, applique shapes, etc this is definitely faster and I value it for that.

 Wide variety of dies available

-I like that there are not only the dies for traditional quilt blocks but also for geometric shapes geometric shapes like triangles, circles, hexagons, etc.
+I like that there are not only the dies for traditional quilt blocks but also for geometric shapes like triangles, circles, parallelogram, hexagons, etc.

 This was one of the things I was interested in as previously it has been the tedium and difficulty of cutting out some of those sorts of shapes with acrylic dies that put me off making some of the quilts I would like to try.

 You can buy different sizes of hexagon, circle, clamshell and traingle dies which are the sort of quilts on my bucket list for future projects.